ktagilbert/rookie-dev/_posts/2016-02-20-bootstrapExample.markdown

 The sudo part is called *super user do*.
 It basically lets you force commands by overriding security measures that could be causing your errors.
 In short, it lets you act as if you are the superuser on your computer.
 From there, you can continue on with the installation as usual.

 Grunt is important because it lets you run tests and will watch your changes as your work on your project.
-Plus, once you include a 'config.yml' file in the root of your project, it will let you serve up your project locally while you're developing with the command ```jekyll serve``` .
+Plus, once you include a 'config.yml' file in the root of your project, it will let you serve up your project locally while you're developing with the command ```grunt serve``` .

 Okay, now that you have bower and Grunt installed, go ahead and unzip your Bootstrap folder.
 You'll see that it includes a bunch of minified CSS, JavaScript, and even some fonts.